 The main thing to consider in a machete after quality is its blade length and balance, this machete fulfils the entire criteria of being a good one.

 Moreover, the blade is razor-sharp and holds an edge for a long time.
-I’m using this machete for over seven years and I never sharpen it.
+I’m using this machete for over seven years and I have never sharpened it.
 One thing I found good is the blade balance which puts less fatigue over heavy use.

 Moreover, the last part of the handle is extended upward to form a stopping point to stop the handle from going out of your hand while swinging or making cuts.
-A total of two lanyard holes, one in the handle scales, second in the extended part.
+A total of two lanyard holes, one in the handle scales, the second in the extended part.
 You can make use of these lanyards to increase palm grip or to hang the machete if you put a cord in it.

 Sheath: The package doesn’t come with a sheath, but you can buy one which fits an 18Inches blade.
 If you buy this machete from Amazon, they will recommend some good quality sheaths for this machete.
-So, now you have a lot more option to buy a sheath of your own choice.
+So, now you have a lot more options to buy a sheath of your own choice.